BodneyC/sood-compiler/README.md

   -o, --output arg          Output file name (default: a.sood.out)
 ```

-In which, input file may either be specified as the value of the `-i` options, or, as the single positional parameter.
+In which, the input file may either be specified as the value of the `-i` options, or, as the single positional parameter.
 If no input parameter is given, the compiler uses stdin.

 And output (`-o`) is applied to whichever `stop-after-xxx` option is passed.
 Alternatively, this is the name of the resulting executable binary file.